Current as of June 2020

 - You can register and vote in Iowa if you meet all of the following qualifications:

-- You are at least age 17 when you register and are age 18 by Election Day;
+You are at least age 17 when you register and age 18 by Election Day;

 What if I’m a student?

-- Register to vote at your permanent home address or your school address, but not both.
-You must meet the same requirements to vote as any other potential voter.
-If you have questions, contact your county auditor.
+Register to vote at your permanent home address OR your school address, but not both.
+You must meet the same requirements to vote as any other potential voter in that state.
+If you have questions, contact a county auditor.

 What if I am serving in the armed forces overseas?